-Victoria Taylor has been a NADA acuDetox Specialist since 2002.
-She supervisors several programs in the New River Valley and surronding areas.
-She is a Registered Trainer of the technique and has trained over 60 local clinicians in the protocol and the Spriti of Nada.
+Victoria Taylor has been a NADA AcuDetox Specialist since 2002.
+She supervisors several programs in the New River Valley and surrounding areas.
+She is a Registered Trainer of the technique and has trained over 80 clinicians from Virginia, West Virginia, Tennesse, and the Carolinas in the protocol and the Spirit of NADA.

 Enhance your results, include acu-detox